 Here is a complete guide to the best breweries in San Diego that include longstanding establishments, some hidden gems, and up-and-coming beer aficionados.

 Modern Times is among San Diego’s fastest-growing brewers, and it offers fierce independence and a lot of fun.
-This employee-owned brewery is well-known on the West Coast, where 16 oz. cans of Lomaland, Fruitlands, and Fortunate Islands can be found on shop shelves.
-It’s difficult to go wrong with any of the offerings, but don’t overlook the java-infused beverages made with the company’s own roasted coffee like the delicious Black House stout.
+This brewery is well-known on the West Coast, where 16 oz. cans of Orderville, Fruitlands, and MT Pils can be found on shop shelves.
+It’s difficult to go wrong with any of the offerings, but don’t overlook the java-infused beverages made with the company’s own roasted coffee, like the delicious Black House stout.

-From the main North Park Flavordome to the Lomaland Fermentorium and the Far West Lounge in Encinitas, you may try them at the brewery’s three elegant outposts.
+You may try them at the brewery’s three elegant outposts, from the main North Park Flavordome to the Lomaland Fermentorium and the Far West Lounge in Encinitas.
 Become part of their League of Partygoers and Elegant People to get advance tastings, first dibs on limited releases (including barrel-aged beers), and a valuable invitation to a welcoming party.

 Stone Brewing is regarded as royalty among local breweries, with two of the region’s most magnificent taprooms and a selection of classic beers.
 Stone Brewing Company, founded in 1996, has evolved to become not just San Diego’s biggest craft brewery but also one of the country’s largest independent brewers.
 Stone now provides far more than their Arrogant Bastard Ale; its Escondido headquarters, the World Bistro & Gardens, matches winemaking estates in size and grandeur.